SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 You can tell a region to observe that something appears or vanishes, or something changes in that region.
-Using the methods :py:meth:`Region.onAppear`, :py:meth:`Region.onVanish` and :py:meth:`Region.onChange`, you register an event observer that starts the observation when you call :py:meth:`Region.observe`.
-Each region object can have exactly one observation active and running at one time.
-For each observation, you can register as many event observers as needed.
+Using the methods :py:meth:`Region.onAppear`, :py:meth:`Region.onVanish` and :py:meth:`Region.onChange`, you register an event to be observed, while the observation is running for that Region.
+The observation in a Region is started using :py:meth:`Region.observe` and stopped again using :py:meth:`Region.stopObserveer`.

+Each Region can have exactly one observer.
+For each observer, you can register as many events as needed.
 So you can think of it as grouping some ``wait()`` and ``waitVanish()`` together and have them processed simultanouesly, while you are waiting for one of these events to happen.

-It is possible to let the script wait for the completion of an observation or let it run in the background, while your script is continuing.
-With a timing parameter you can tell :py:meth:`Region.observe` to stop observation anyway after the given time.
+It is possible to let the script wait for the completion of an observation or let the observation run in background (meaning in parallel), while your script is continuing.
+With a timing parameter you can tell :py:meth:`Region.observe` to stop observation after the given time.

-When one of the visual events happens, an event handler (callback function) provided by you is called, handing over a :py:class:`SikuliEvent` object as a parameter.
+When one of the visual events happens, an event handler (callback function) provided by you is called, handing over a :py:class:`SikuliEvent` object as a parameter, that contains all relevant information about the event and that has features to act on the events or change the behavior of the observation.
 During the processing in your handler, the observation is paused until your handler has ended.
-Information between the
-main script and your handlers can be given forward and backward using global variables.
+Information between the main script and your handlers can be given forward and backward using global variables or other appropriate measures.

+Another option to handle events, that are observed in the background, is to check the status of the observation inline in your workflow.
+Each registered event has a unique name, that later can be used, to check, wether it already happened or not.
+Furthermore you can inactivate registered events, so that they are ignored until activated again.

 It's your responsibility to stop the observation.
 This can either be done by calling :py:meth:`Region.stopObserver` (in the main workflow or in the handler) or by starting the observation with a timing parameter.
-All running observations are stopped automatically, when the script terminates.
+All running observations are stopped automatically, when the script or Java program (in fact the JVM) terminates.

 Since you can have as many region objects as needed and each region can have one observation active and running, theoretically it is possible to have as